nichcuta/Youtube-Music-Streamer/README.md

 # Youtube Music Streamer

 Youtube Music Streamer is a Windows utility written in Python that provides live Youtube in a handy tray icon.
 The main purpose of this utility is to minimize CPU usage will still enjoying live music streams.
 Add multiple live streaming links and easily switch between livestreams.
+Video Demonstration link below.

 ## Dependencies